minvws/nl-covid19-coronacheck-backend-bizrules-signing-service/README.md

 - Implementation / Docs: Elger Jonker, Maarten Derickx, Tomas Harreveld, Willem van Asperen, Max Vasterd
 - Process: Nick ten Cate, Anne Jan Brouwer, Mendel Mobach, Ivo Jansch

+## Development & Contribution process

+The development team works on the repository in a private fork (for reasons of compliance with existing processes) and shares its work as often as possible.

+If you plan to make non-trivial changes, we recommend to open an issue beforehand where we can discuss your planned changes.
+This increases the chance that we might be able to use your contribution (or it avoids doing work if there are reasons why we wouldn't be able to use it).

+Note that all commits should be signed using a gpg key.

+## Security

+Security issues can be reported through a github issue, at https://coronacheck.nl/nl/kwetsbaarheid-melden or confidentially through the https://www.ncsc.nl/contact/kwetsbaarheid-melden.